We are more than our limbs, bones and organs, our brain and mind, our senses and emotions.

 We are manifested vibrations.

-How exactly is this possible?
+How exactly does this work?

-The Earth has its own magnetic fields, produced primarily by fluxes in the molten metal in the outer core of the planet but also by magnetized rocks, Schumann resonances, solar flares, tectonic plate movements, telluric currents, and cosmic radiation.
+The Earth has its own magnetic fields, produced primarily by fluxes in the molten metal in the core of the planet but also by magnetized rocks, Schumann resonances, solar flares, tectonic plate movements, telluric currents, and cosmic radiation.
 The main purpose of this field is to protect the planet from solar winds, which would otherwise destroy the protective ozone layer in our atmosphere.
 The magnetic fields from various sources cover the entire planet and support the function of all life.

 Along with Earth’s basic DC field, the Schumann resonances are considered “earth-based frequencies.”
 They are a set of distinct frequencies in the extremely low frequency portion of the Earth’s electromagnetic spectrum, between about 3Hz and 60Hz.
 The most distinct peak at 7.83 Hz, and other obvious peaks at 14.3, 20.8, 27.3, and 33.8 Hz.